-Just like skin serums, hair serums are formulated with active ingredients to penetrate deeper in your hair.
-They are used to control frizz, set hair styles and protect the hair from environmental aggressors.
+Just like skin serums, hair serums are formulated with active ingredients to penetrate deeper into your hair.
+They are used to control frizz, set hairstyles and protect the hair from environmental aggressors.
 While oils provide nourishment to the scalp, serums work on the surface level.
 You can consider them as quick fixes or even a replacement to your conditioners.

 Benefits Of Hair Serum